Brane structures in microlocal sheaf theory: Introduction

 It is interesting to speculate if there is a deeper implication.
 The target of the holomorphic Gauss map is a further delooping of $\mathrm{U}/\mathrm{O}$, and we can compose it with a further delooping of the $J$-homomorphism:

 This suggests that $L_{\bC}$ carries a sheaf of $2$-categories --- is there anything to that?
-Can our recipe be adapted to produce some kind of $2$-categorical sheaf-like object on $M$?
+Can our recipe be adapted to produce some kind of $2$-categorical sheaf-like object on $M$, e.g. a perverse schober?
 The ``categorified nature'' of holomorphic symplectic geometry compared to real symplectic geometry is a well-known phenomenon in quantum field theory, see especially \cite{KapustinRozansky}.
-Perhaps a perverse schober?
+Since the completion of the first version of this paper in 2017, there has been some developments in this line, e.g. see \cite{DoanRezchikov} which uses holomorphic Floer theory.

 Note this line of speculation can be continued up Bott's tower --- e.g. as the quadruple delooping of $\bZ \times B \mathrm{O}$ is the stable quaternionic Grassmannian, each almost quaternionic manifold carries a locally constant sheaf of $4$-categories.